youchainhq/you-solidity/docs/contracts/functions.rst

     }

-    // This contract keeps all Ether sent to it with no way
+    // This contract keeps all You sent to it with no way
     // to get it back.
     contract Sink {
         function() external payable { }